 The difference between fault and no-fault divorces starts with the legal basis for the divorce, but can also affect the outcome.
-Read on to learn more about the different grounds for filing for divorce, and how each affects the rest of the process.
+We explain it all here.

 Divorce is not an easy thing for any couple to go through, no matter the circumstances.
 There are many different grounds for which someone can file for divorce.
 It is important to understand the distinction between the two types of divorce before filing.